 While not in Bronx, NY, Treasure Coast Boys Academy, located near Vero Beach, Florida, is a boys ranch created for at-risk boys.
 Treasure Coast Boys Academy shows boys a more positive way to live through example, lessons, counsel, mentoring and team exercises.
 Also, by removing distractions and getting away from problematic situations, it helps to begin the process of break harmful patterns of behavior.
 Unlike boys homes and ranches you may find near Bronx, NY, Treasure Coast Boys Academy believes that improving relationships with both God and man are the first step for a long-term change in a boy’s behavior.

-Troubled boys enroll in Treasure Coast Boys Academy from across the country, including from Bronx, New York, both to let them experience a new environment and because of the caring and fun environment they find here.
+Troubled boys are enrolled in Treasure Coast Boys Academy from across the country, including from Bronx, New York, both to let them experience a new environment and because of the caring and fun environment they find here.
 The program and school runs year-round.

 If you are interested in boys ranches in or near Bronx, New York because you want your son to choose a different path in life, be aware that Treasure Coast Boys Academy might be just what you are searching for.

-Treasure Coast Boys Academy serves 50 boys ages 13 to 18 at our residential boarding school and ranch on a Florida ranch.
+Treasure Coast is a troubled teen boys ranch that enrolls 50 boys, ages 12 to 17, at our residential boarding school and boys ranch in Florida.
 With the use of the certified equine therapy and a variety of sports and outdoor recreation, boys begin to develop character, integrity, and respect.
 We give boys responsibility for work projects and chapel services on campus to keep them engaged in what is their home away from home.

 A Better Option than Boys Ranches that May be Closer to Bronx, NY

-In our program, boys remain physically and mentally active and challenged throughout their stay.
+In the boys ranch, our residents remain physically and mentally active and challenged throughout their stay.
 Our recreational and sports facilities include a well-equipped gym and a professional array of weight machines, soccer field, baseball diamond, basketball court, pool, game room, fishing ponds, and horses.
 We often go fishing on the Florida waterways and out in the ocean.
 The culmination of the program is a breathtaking wilderness experience in the mountains of North Carolina during the last month of the boys’ stay.
 Whitewater rafting, hiking, camping, and other adventures demonstrate that life can be at the same time adventuresome and constructive.

 Counseling is offered frequently during the day, in all settings, through conversations with mentors during work or recreation.
 We put great importance on mentorship, providing the boys with positive male role models during their time with us.

-Our on-campus academy operates year-round to give boys the opportunity to catch up on missed credits.
+Our on-campus school on the boys ranch operates year-round to give boys the opportunity to catch up on missed credits.
 We have on-campus teachers who facilitate the boy’s education and tutor individual boys.
 Boys from Bronx, New York quickly catch up on missed coursework or work ahead.

 Treasure Coast Boys Academy gives a once “at-risk” teenage boy a second chance at a bright future.